SirRyu99/Just-Cause-3-autosplitter/README.md

 These steps should enable the JC3-Autosplitter for you.

 !!!IMPORTANT!!!
 Do not perform both actions!
-Otherwise, it will split twice on every split
+Otherwise, it will split twice on every split.

 ## Additional options: